Zimtra-SEZC/hugo/content/blogposts/trader-spotlight-q-a-with-author-trader-david-hale.md

 After 12 loyal years trading with Zimtra, he’s the perfect guest to feature next under the spotlight.

-* **Trading is clearly your passion, but it's fascinating that horses and sports betting sparked your interest in risk.
+* **Trading is clearly your passion, but it's fascinating that horse and sports betting sparked your interest in risk.
 How do you differentiate trading as a skill-based craft from gambling?**

   Gambling typically means that the house has the edge, not you, so trading should never be confused with gambling.
 If I don’t have a strategy with an edge and then execute it effectively, I am gambling.
 Gambling is about the thrill, and while I still get a buzz from trading, the ultimate buzz comes from executing my trading plan.
 * **What specific steps did you take to develop the discipline needed to recover from your initial $40,000 loss?**